 The operation was similar to hundreds of others coordinated by Chaudhry Aslam, often referred to as Pakistan’s toughest cop.
 But this one would be his last.
-Aslam was killed hours later when a car packed with some 440 lbs of explosives slammed into his convoy, blowing up his bullet-proof vehicle, destroying nearby buildings and killing Aslam and two other officers.
+Aslam was killed hours later when a car packed with some 440 pounds of explosives slammed into his convoy, blowing up his bullet-proof vehicle, destroying nearby buildings and killing Aslam and two other officers.
 The Tehreek-e-Taliban Pakistan (TTP) claimed responsibility for the attack.

 "Aslam was involved in killing Taliban prisoners in cells in Karachi and was on the top of our hit-list," a TTP spokesman said.

-In the days since his death, Aslam has been lauded as a "Taliban-hunter", a brave and resourceful police officer who stood up to terrorists when no one else would.
-But his methods were controversial – particularly his reputation for extrajudicial killings.
-These so-called "fake encounters", in which police stage an assault on their targets so they can kill them and circumvent the justice system by claiming self-defence, are a popular practice across South Asia, and Aslam was frequently accused of encouraging or condoning the method.
+In the days since his death, Aslam has been lauded as a "Taliban-hunter," a brave and resourceful police officer who stood up to terrorists when no one else would.
+But his methods were controversial—particularly his reputation for extrajudicial killings.
+These so-called "fake encounters," in which police stage an assault on their targets so they can kill them and circumvent the justice system by claiming self-defence, are a popular practice across South Asia, and Aslam was frequently accused of encouraging or condoning the method.

-"His legacy is a reflection of the challenges of law enforcement in Pakistan," says Huma Yusuf, global fellow at the Woodrow Wilson Centre for Scholars.
+"His legacy is a reflection of the challenges of law enforcement in Pakistan," said Huma Yusuf, global fellow at the Woodrow Wilson Centre for Scholars.
 "He is being hailed as a hero and an exceptional police officer.
 But it’s well known that his main success came from [the] extrajudicial killings of many of the militants he caught.
 That raises questions about why he was forced to resort to these tactics.
 It’s an indictment of Pakistan’s overall lack of counter-terror police and its weak, corrupt criminal justice system."